turingschool/front-end-curriculum/lessons/module-3/unit-and-integration-testing-react.md

 ### Render the Component

 1. Remove the assertion of true to be equal to true
-1. Render the Card component in the `it` block
+1. Render the Card component in the `it` block (making sure to pass in props that the component needs)
-1. Find the element with a certain title text (you decide what the title text should be)
+1. Find the element with a certain title text (you decide what the title text should be via the props)
 </section>

 For the `removeIdea` prop, what do you pass in???
 For now, pass in a Jest function: `removeIdea={jest.fn()}`.
 We'll talk more about this in later testing lessons.